NtajiBenbor/Spotify-s-Website-Clone/README.md

 ### What I learned

-- How to postion Background images.
+- How to position Background images.
 - How to use CSS Transition Properties.
-- How tto use Flexbox to position Navbar Items.
+- How to use Flexbox to position Navbar Items.
 - How to use the align Items properties, while using flexbox.